 The Bible is filled to the brim with amazing portraits of God’s grace.
-All throughout its pages, God desires to reveal Himself as the sole, sovereign Savior and you as the destitute and desperate sinner.
-Our God delights in saving the wretches and wrecks like you and me because He wants us to see is that we should “never dare to doubt the possibility of your being forgiven.”1 Regardless of who you are, where you come from, or what’s going on right now, God’s grace is stronger!
+All throughout its pages, God desires to reveal himself as the sole, sovereign Savior and you as the destitute and desperate sinner.
+Our God delights in saving the wretches and wrecks like you and me because he wants us to see is that we should “never dare to doubt the possibility of your being forgiven.”
+(Spurgeon, 31) Regardless of who you are, where you come from, or what’s going on right now, God’s grace is stronger!

-“Christ is so in love with holiness, that at the price of his blood he will buy it for us.”2
+“Christ is so in love with holiness, that at the price of his blood he will buy it for us.”
+(Flavel, 73-74)

 All throughout this chapter, the remains serve as a representation of the lost soul before Jesus invades.
-These dead bones serve as the perfect emblem of us before Christ: no true life, no faith, “no spiritual motion; no inward desires after God”3 — no strength or ability to redeem, deliver, or regenerate themselves.
+These dead bones serve as the perfect emblem of us before Christ: no true life, no faith, “no spiritual motion; no inward desires after God,” notes John Gill — no strength or ability to redeem, deliver, or regenerate themselves.
 Apart from Jesus’s quickening Spirit we can’t do anything good or righteous.
 Even our “good works” are tainted with sin.
 (John 15:5) “Spirit” (Ezek.
 37:1) and “breath” (Ezek.
 37:5) originate from the same Hebrew word, thus creating the beautiful imagery of the Spirit without the Spirit we’re nothing but dead bones, “dead in trespasses and sins” (Eph.
-2:10 KJV), “entirely lifeless, helpless, and hopeless.”4
+2:10 KJV), “entirely lifeless, helpless, and hopeless,” Gill continues.

 “Redemption exceeds creation: the one is a monument of God’s power, the other of his love.
-O the infinite stupendous love of Christ in raising poor lapsed creatures from a state of guilt and damnation!”5
+O the infinite stupendous love of Christ in raising poor lapsed creatures from a state of guilt and damnation!”
+(Watson, 282)

-Salvation and new life, in every respect, is owed to God; “Jesus paid it all, all to Him I owe.”
-He spoke this hope into existence and then performed it Himself.
+Salvation and new life, in every respect, is owed to God; “Jesus paid it all, all to him I owe.”
+He spoke this hope into existence and then performed it himself.
 (Ezek.
 36:14) Everything we are we owe to Jesus, God’s “unspeakable gift.”
 (2 Cor.
 9:15; Eph.
 2:4-9) When we’re made alive, when dead bones breathe again, they stand on their feet (Ezek.
-37:10), “they stand in the grace of God, and on the foundation [of] Christ.”6 The Spirit, the very Breath of God, comes “the four winds” and breathes on us (Ezek.
+37:10), “they stand in the grace of God,” notes Gill, “and on the foundation [of] Christ.”
+The Spirit, the very Breath of God, comes “the four winds” and breathes on us (Ezek.
 37:10), and raises us up together (Eph.
 2:7) so that we may fight and enter the fray as an exceeding great army.”
 (Ezek.
 37:10 KJV) That we might fight, live, and prove this resurrection-gospel to the world.